Bodobolero/PostgrestClient/README.md

 - [curlscripts_supabase/03_auth_signin_with_email.sh](curlscripts_supabase/03_auth_signin_with_email.sh) — Sign in with email/password and generate a JWT.
 - [curlscripts_supabase/04_data_api_insert_row.sh](curlscripts_supabase/04_data_api_insert_row.sh) — Use the JWT to call the data API and insert a row.
 - [curlscripts_supabase/05_data_api_get_rows.sh](curlscripts_supabase/05_data_api_get_rows.sh) — Use the JWT to call the data API and retrieve rows.

+### Directory curlscripts_selfhosted

+Describes a setup to self-host PostgreSQL and Postgrest, deploy a simple authentication service directly in Postges and show how to use it with email/password users.

+We provide bash scripts that show the same REST API invocations used by the library with curl.
+The first script can be used to register a new user with email/password at the simple self-hosted authentication service.
+- [curlscripts_selfhosted/README.md](curlscripts_selfhosted/README.md) — Opinionated way to install and selfhost PostgreSQL and Postgrest with simple self-hosted auth on a Ubuntu server.
+- [curlscripts_selfhosted/01_auth_signup_with_email.sh](curlscripts_selfhosted/01_auth_signup_with_email.sh) — Sign up a new user at self-hosted auth with email/password.
+- [curlscripts_selfhosted/03_auth_signin_with_email.sh](curlscripts_selfhosted/03_auth_signin_with_email.sh) — Sign in with email/password and generate a JWT.
+- [curlscripts_selfhosted/04_data_api_insert_row.sh](curlscripts_selfhosted/04_data_api_insert_row.sh) — Use the JWT to call the data API and insert a row.
+- [curlscripts_selfhosted/05_data_api_get_rows.sh](curlscripts_selfhosted/05_data_api_get_rows.sh) — Use the JWT to call the data API and retrieve rows.

 ### Database schema and RLS policies used in the examples